 If significant improvements in system management toward a practice of architecture and engineering is to occur it must defer to the lives of people in priority over the property.
 In response to demands for resilience, it must meet the goals of sustainability in preference to weathering the next storm whether it be fire or rage.
 A new relationship between the construction trades, their unions, and A&E can produce the balance needed to move forward as a force for political change.
 Accepting this idea may be essential to eliminating the destructive forces of raw capital at work in the world.

 An improved concept of change that gets well past the profitability of managing time is needed.
 The cold industrialization of construction awaits on the global factory floor.
-In this writer’s mind, a new alliance of architecture, engineering, and construction (AEC) are the best means toward retaining the art and humanity of architecture with the precision of science and engineering sustained by the heart and soul of its city-builders.
+In this writer’s mind, a new alliance of architecture, engineering, and construction (AEC) are the best means toward retaining the art and humanity of architecture with the precision of science and engineering sustained by the heart and soul of its human builders.
 Many of the contributions of technology to city-building offer exhilarating promise – the embodied energy in building materials could be sustained for centuries as recyclable, all of its surfaces would collect tactile and sun-energy, the movement of people and goods occurs seamlessly.
 When these changes can be made to recur there is proof of control.
 With these proofs, one other human problem requires careful examination in the United States because it is the most diverse society on earth.

 The argument in this brief look at changing the city-building contract is one that must occur between design, the technology of architecture and engineering with the construction-trades and its workers.
 Without this change, the city-building professions will fail in their contract with humanity.

 Open processes that value human dignity, fair wages, health, and safety occur in countries with the capacity to make a democratic change.
 Over the last fifty years, public regulation and litigation regarding the safety of construction sites make them marginally protected.
 Elsewhere in the world, the record shows construction labor as a struggle with death, and if not death, despair.